Department of Economics

 ECON 332.
 Urban Economics.
 3 hours.

 Survey of economic problems of cities; demand for and supply of housing and urban land; residential segregation; suburbanization; impact of government programs.
+Focus on relationship between city and suburbs, and special attention paid to Chicago.
 Course Information: Prerequisite(s): ECON 220.

 ECON 333.
 International Economics.
 3 hours.